WhitelistVideo

 • Social media monitoring

-If you need those features, a general-purpose tool like Net Nanny, Qustodio, or Bark is still valuable.
-Many families find the best setup is WhitelistVideo for YouTube + a general parental control for everything else.
+If you need those things, you still need a tool like Net Nanny or Qustodio.
+Many parents use WhitelistVideo for YouTube and Net Nanny for everything else.

 Feature Comparison: Net Nanny vs WhitelistVideo